-In the aftermath of such disaster, it's normal to feel sadness, anxiety, fear, anger or any mix of these emotions.
-We encourage people to reach out to family, friends, counsellors, or peer supporters to express their feelings and explore effective and healthy ways to cope with their emotions.
-In the coming days and weeks, it will be important to look out for each other – be particularly aware of signs that someone is feeling hopeless.
-These signs could include withdrawing and isolating oneself, not sleeping or sleeping all the time, increased use of drugs or alcohol and talking about death or dying.
+In the aftermath of such disaster, it's normal to feel upset sad, anxious, fearful and angry or any mix of these emotions.
+We encourage people to reach out to family, friends, counsellors, or peer supporters for support and guidance in finding effective and healthy ways to cope.
+In the coming days and weeks, it is important to look out for and support each other.

 A support gathering will be held on Monday 18th July at 1pm in the Global Room, Watts Building - for anyone affected by these events.